 - Resolve works with all major operating systems, covering Windows, macOS, and Linux.

-How to Use a Green Screen in DaVinci Resolve
+How to Use the Best Green Screen Software DaVinci Resolve

 Step 1: Free download Resolve 16 at Blackmagic Design.